rebelsky/csc207c/_mps/games.md

 > You may do either.

-**Do we have to use matrices as the underlying implementatoin of our board?**
+**Do we have to use matrices as the underlying implementation of our board?**

 > Yes.
 However, you don't have to rely on all the methods.
 Few games allow you to insert/remove rows/cols.

+**Can our game suck as much as yours does?**

+> Yes.
+However, remember that this could be something that you show to prospective employers.
+Sucky games are not all that interesting.

+**Who is our partner?**

+> Your partner for today's class is your assignment partner.

+**Do you have suggestions on making a GUI?**

+> Nope.
+It's been about ten years since I wrote a GUI in Java.

+**How long should this take?**

+> My goal is that you should be able to write an E-level project in two-hours per person.
+That assumes a relatively simple UI and relatively straightforward game logic.
+You may want to shoot higher.

 Citations
 ---------